Redback Spider

 If you encounter a redback spider, avoid disturbing it, as it may bite you if you feel threatened.
 You must keep a safe distance from this spider and avoid approaching it.
 If you need to remove the spider, use a long object, such as a broom, to put it into a container gently.
 Be sure to wear gloves to protect your hands.

-If you see many redback spiders on your property, you must avoid removing them and call our pest control professionals for help.
+If you see many redback spiders on your property, you must avoid removing them and call our professional pest control services for help.
 Our team knows how to handle these creatures safely, so we will implement the right treatment plans to keep you and your loved ones safe from them.

 Speak to Us Today